mnsuccess/AIoT-People-Counter-App-Edge/README.md

 ## What it Does

-The people counter application will demonstrate how to create a smart video IoT solution using Intel® hardware and software tools.
+The people counter application  demonstrates how to create a smart video IoT solution using Intel® hardware and software tools.
 The app will detect people in a designated area, providing the number of people in the frame, average duration of people in frame, and total count.

 ## How it Works

-The counter will use the Inference Engine included in the Intel® Distribution of OpenVINO™ Toolkit.
+The counter uses the Inference Engine included in the Intel® Distribution of OpenVINO™ Toolkit.
 The model used should be able to identify people in a video frame.
 The app should count the number of people in the current frame, the duration that a person is in the frame (time elapsed between entering and exiting a frame) and the total count of people.
 It then sends the data to a local web server using the Paho MQTT Python package.

 You will choose a model to use and convert it with the Model Optimizer.